Do you have a gold bracelet that you no longer wear — or like?

 Here are common ways people sell their used bracelets:

 - Local jeweler

 Traditionally, if you had fine jewelry to sell, you went to your local jeweler, he or she offered a price, and a deal was struck.

-Thankfully, today there are great online resources for helping you sell your bracelet or other jewelry for the best possible price.
+Thankfully, today there are great online jewelry buyers for your bracelet or other jewelry for the highest price, safely and quickly.

 Not only can you be assured you get the most money for the market, but selling online is also easier than in real life.
 You typically don’t even need to leave your house.